Data Protection: COVID-19

 - To contact you and your identified close personal contacts with regard to providing clinical advice and guidance in the event of a positive COVID-19 test result (contact tracing);

 - To inform your employer with the results if you are working in a healthcare setting or other high risk employment setting.
 By high risk we mean a decision has to be taken quickly by public health doctors in order to protect the health of others.
-We will only do this in exceptional circumstances and anticipate it will be in a small number of cases.

 - To assist in the surveillance of the COVID-19 disease in our population to closely manage the Health Services’ response.
 For example this may include the issuing of text messages with follow-up health related advice.You would be able to opt out of receiving these text messages.